 - Dang Gui (Angelica Root)

-Dang Gui is a powerful Chinese herb with a myriad of health benefits.
+Dang Gui is a powerful Chinese herb for hormone balance with a myriad of health benefits.
 It is particularly beneficial to women since it brings about natural pain relief to complications associated with PMS and menopause.

 This root helps nourish the blood and restore hormonal balance in the body.
 It can be added to chicken soups or added to tea.
 We also carry Angelica Sinensis/Dang Gui Capsules.